A coming cybersecurity schism?

 "Whose security?"

 Most of what you'll hear in the media is contradictory.
 By some accounts we are already in a full-blown cyber war.
 Governments are scrambling desperately to shore up systems, recruit cybersecurity people and announce how Britain will become the "safest place to be online".
 Yet simultaneously governments and corporations work tirelessly to make computers less secure, because monitoring and selling your data is their goal.
 Governments shy from prosecuting international cybercriminals who sell them products to spy on journalists and protesters - all while squandering tens of millions on petty state retaliation against whistle-blowers.
-An unholy Faustian pact is at work that makes a mockery of civil computer security.
+An unholy Faustian pact is at work that makes a mockery of civic computer security.

 Nonetheless, they make a big song and dance about cybersecurity, and all the things that you must do to shoulder the burden.
 Workplaces offload their insecurity as intrusive 'bossware' to spy on workers in their homes, or as "blame and train" programmes to mandate vacuous naughty-step remedies to their own weaknesses.
 This is security for the rulers and owners, not for the people.
 As such, there is no buy-in to cyber-security by ordinary folk, except as a vague gnawing fear and anxiety.